 When a person has diabetes, blood glucose levels cannot be controlled effectively by the body and often move beyond the recommended limits until treated.
-This is due to the pancreas not producing sufficient insulin.
+This is due to the pancreas not functioning properly.
 Prolonged periods of high blood glucose can cause a number of problems, potentially resulting in issues with the cardiovascular system such as heart diseases, hypertension or even heart failure.
 For these reasons, diabetic people need to monitor their blood glucose levels carefully, and one way of doing so is to use a blood glucose monitor.

 People with type 1 diabetes need to measure their blood glucose levels several times daily, before meals, whilst people with type 2 diabetes may need to monitor their levels less, sometimes just once or twice a week.
 Due to this need to constantly monitor blood glucose levels, the blood glucose monitor is a very important piece of equipment.